Get out of chronic wrist pain and get back to your life

 The torn rope is now nearly dismantled with several pieces of duct tape all along the torn pieces

-The longer this goes on, the worse it gets.
+This can go on for months, sometimes years.
+And the longer it goes on, the worse it gets.

-To stop the pain cycle, your tendons need a specialized approach that does multiple things at once: protects them from more damage, strengthens them, restructures them, and gives them the tools they need to heal.
+To stop the cycle, your tendons need an approach that does multiple things at once:

 The book cover of The Wrist Tendonitis Reset guide